Postgraduate Course: Advanced Theory in Science and Technology Studies (PGSP11371)

 ||Availability||Available to all students

-Broadly, Advanced Theory in STS is designed for students interested in unpacking the ideas and arguments that underlie STS's understanding of science and technology.
+Broadly, Advanced Theory in STS is designed for students interested in unpacking some of the ideas and arguments that underlie STS's understanding of science and technology.
 It is also of benefit to students who hope to further hone their critical thinking skills and expand their range of theoretical tools.
-Although focused on theoretical topics, the class attempts to demonstrate how theory and empirical research work collaboratively.
+Although focused on theoretical topics, the class also examines how theory and empirical research work collaboratively.
 Thus the class is also of relevance to those who hope to produce sophisticated, empirically-grounded research.

 This course can be taken as a standalone by students outside of STIS, but it is designed to examine ideas introduced in semester one courses in greater detail.
 As such, attendance of 'Science, Knowledge and Expertise' and 'Understanding Technology' is recommended (but not required).

-This course gives postgraduate students the opportunity to pursue a more sophisticated understanding of key theoretical perspectives in science and technology studies (STS), and to explore the use of ideas from other, related fields.
+This course gives postgraduate students the opportunity to pursue a theoretically nuanced understanding of key themes in science and technology studies (STS), and to explore the use of ideas from other, related fields.
 Advanced Theory in STS consists of two parts.
-First, the class explores the Edinburgh School, including the Strong Programme in the sociology of knowledge and its social theory.
+First, the course explores the Edinburgh School, including the Strong Programme in the sociology of knowledge and its social theory.
 Second, the class examines a range of theoretic perspectives from different social sciences and philosophical traditions.
-These include Actor-Network Theory, phenomenology and pragmatist epistemology.
-The second half of the class provides students with a range of concepts and methods, all of potential use for science and technology studies.
-Although focused on theoretical topics, the class draws attention to how theory can follow from, and is applied to, empirical work.
+Some of these include: Actor-Network Theory and Post-ANT thinkers as diverse as Anne Marie Mol and Giles Deleuze; phenomenology and the philosophy of technology; and pragmatist epistemology.
+The second half of the course provides students with a range of concepts and methods, which can be employed in science and technology studies.
+Although focused on theoretical topics, the course aims to give students a strong grasp of how theory can follow from, and is applied to, empirical work.
 Thus the class is also of relevance to those who hope to produce sophisticated, empirically-grounded research.

 Week 2: The Strong Programme